THEATRES AND MUSIC IN MILAN

 Teatro Verdi

-It contains productions of the Teatro del Buratto and has a spotlight on promotion of young talents and looking for such talents.
+It features productions of the Teatro del Buratto and has a strong hand in the search for and promotion of young talents.

 Address: Via Pastrengo 16